alexyy802/waifucord/docs/migrating.rst

 The library has received significant changes on how it handles sharding and now has sharding as a first-class citizen.

-If using a Bot account and you want to shard your bot in a single process then you can use the :class:`AutoShardedClient`.
+If using a Bot account and you want to shard your bot in a single process then you can use the :class:`AutoShardedBunny`.

 This class allows you to use sharding without having to launch multiple processes or deal with complicated IPC.

-It should be noted that **the sharded client does not support user accounts**.
+It should be noted that **the sharded bunny does not support user accounts**.
 This is due to the changes in connection logic and state handling.

 Usage is as simple as doing: ::

-    client = discord.AutoShardedClient()
+    bunny = senpai.AutoShardedBunny()

-instead of using :class:`Client`.
+instead of using :class:`Bunny`.

 This will launch as many shards as your bot needs using the ``/gateway/bot`` endpoint, which allocates about 1000 guilds per shard.